Johnson County Charter Commission

 The 2011 Charter Commission was established by the BOCC on January 13, 2011, by Resolution No. 003-11.

-The 2011 Charter Commission’s final report was presented to the BOCC on Thursday, February 9, 2012, during their regularly scheduled business session meeting.
+The 2011 Charter Commission’s final report was presented to the BOCC on Thursday, February 9, 2012, during its regularly scheduled business session meeting.
 More information about the meeting is available on the county’s legislative management website.